 While this text is not intended as an historical account, I would be remiss if I failed to note the significance of the Shattering on the Immortals of Orn.

 It is said that the Shattering began with the assassinations of two Immortals, namely Mynra, Lady of the Golden Hand, and Thirsife, the Lord of Larceny.
 It goes without saying that the term "Immortal" is not a misnomer, and that the death of any Immortal, no less two of them, was an unprecedented occurrence.

 It can be said that few Immortals escaped the Shattering unaffected.
-Some Immortals, specifically Antasia, Brodix, Drakerim, Drelani, Espidrel, and Ferithisia, faded from existence altogether, apparently unable to exist apart from a whole and intact Orn.
+While the theory has become outdated, it was once thought some Immortals, specifically the Ageless Ones: Antasia, Brodix, Drakerim, Drelani, Espidrel, and Ferithisia, faded from existence altogether, apparently unable to exist apart from a whole and intact Orn.
 Thrinik and Maledreck supposedly only escaped this fate because of their conflict, merging into the two-headed dragon Drathenix rather than fading away.

 Again, it is beyond the scope of this writing to state definitively why some Immortals faded away and others did not.
 However, some theorize, given the nature of those who remained, that any Ageless One without a strong mortal connection was affected.
 Indeed, the only two Ageless Ones to escape Orn's undoing were Etejeril and Istensia, the only two Immortals who had ever joined with their mortal followers, Jeddit O'Jorramn and Cassandra du Soleil, respectively.